-You may call your MHP at (800) 459-9914 to get help with a grievance.
+You may call your mental health plan 1-800-459-9914 to get help with a grievance.
 Grievances can be filed orally or in writing.
 Oral grievances do not have to be followed up in writing.
-If you want to file your grievance in writing, the MHP will provide self-addressed envelopes at all provider sites for you to mail in your grievance.
-If you do not have a self-addressed envelope, you may mail your grievance directly to the address in the front of this handbook.
+If you want to file your grievance in writing, the mental health plan will provide self-addressed envelopes at all provider sites for you to mail in your grievance.
+If you do not have a self-addressed envelope, you may mail your grievance directly to the address that is provided on the front of this handbook.

-How Do I Know If the MHP Received My Grievance?
+How Do I Know If the Mental Health Plan Received My Grievance?

-Your MHP will let you know that it received your grievance by sending you a written confirmation.
+Your mental health plan is required to let you know that it received your grievance by sending you a written confirmation.